vercel/next.js/docs/api-routes/dynamic-api-routes.md

 Now, a request to `/api/post/abc` will respond with the text: `Post: abc`.

+### Index routes and Dynamic API routes

+A very common RESTful pattern is to set up routes like this:

+- `GET api/posts/` - gets a list of posts, probably paginated
+- `GET api/posts/12345` - gets post id 12345

+We can model this in two ways:

+- Option 1:
+  - `/api/posts.js`
+  - `/api/posts/[postId].js`
+- Option 2:
+  - `/api/posts/index.js`
+  - `/api/posts/[postId].js`

+Both are equivalent.

 ### Catch all API routes

 API Routes can be extended to catch all paths by adding three dots (`...`) inside the brackets.
 For example: